 Visual communication is crucial for UX designers to succeed.
 UX revolves around it.
 The population is also 65% visual learners!

-You will be able to build interactive prototypes and mockups that will have an impact on your users when you brush up your UI design skills.
+You will be able to build interactive prototypes and mockups that will have an impact on your users when you brush up on your UI design skills.

 You can see the science behind the visual system by checking out this post: Humans are Visual Creatures.
-White space visual hierarchy, clickable elements and minimizing the need for written instructions are just some aspects of visual communication in design.
+White space visual hierarchy, clickable elements, and minimizing the need for written instructions are just some aspects of visual communication in design.